 Where ooddle Fits

 ooddle does not replace a mood tracker.
 We complement it.
 Your ooddle protocol can include daily mood check-ins as part of the Mind pillar, and the protocol adapts based on what you report.
 If your mood is consistently low on certain days, the protocol surfaces interventions like an earlier walk, a different sleep window, or specific breathwork.
 The point is to turn mood awareness into mood-changing habits.
 Many of our users keep a dedicated tracker like Daylio for the detailed log and use ooddle to act on what the log shows.
-The combination works.
+The combination works because each tool stays in its lane and feeds the other.